vzaccaria/filesdot/readme.md

-# My dotfiles (lean)
+# Mini dotfiles repo

-Lean configuration to be used when setting up any machine.
+Mini configuration to be used when setting up any machine.

-Based on Nix; hoping it will not rear its head.
+On Linux it is based on Nix; hoping it will not rear its head.
+On Mac it is based on brew, where supported

 # Installation

-Just run the `install.sh` script; it assumes that you have a working installation of Nix.
+Just run the `install.sh` script; it assumes that you have a working installation of Nix on Linux.

 # Inspirations